-MEETING OF THE PUBL MEETING OF THE PUBLIC TRUST BOARD - Thursday 6 th June 2019 Chair's Report AGENDA ITEM: 6 Report Author and Job Title: Danielle Oum, Chair Responsible Director: Danielle Oum, Chair Action Required Approve □ Discuss □ Inform ⊠ Ass ure □ Executive Summary The report contains inform Board's attention and includ activity undertaken by the characteristics with the Trust's les a summary of thair since the last Bo e meetings attended and ard meeting. has been restructured to fit the coming year. engagement with colleagu organisational focus as w n regard to the priorities 3 and 4, I am continuing my programme of agement with colleagues and stakeholders to communicate out anisational focus as well as gather perspectives and triangulate remation to contribute to Board assurance.
-Recommendation Members of the Trust Board are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implicati here are no risk implications associated with this report.
-Resource implications There are no resource imp olications associate ed with this report.
-Legal and Equality and Diversity implications There are no legal or equa with this paper. ality & diversity imp olications associated 1- Strategic Objectives Safe, high quality care ⊠ Care at hon ne 🗵 Partners ⊠ Value collea agues 🗵 Resources ⊠ L
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 6 th June 2019 Chair's Report AGENDA ITEM: 6 Report Author and Job Title: Danielle Oum, Chair Responsible Director: Danielle Oum, Chair Action Required Approve 🗆 Discuss 🗆 Approve □ Discuss □ Inform ⊠ Assure □ Executive Summary The report contains information that the Chair wants to bring to Board's attention and includes a summary of the meetings attended a activity undertaken by the chair since the last Board meeting.
+In keeping with the Trust's refocusing on core fundamentals, this rep has been restructured to fit with the organisational priority objectives With regard to the priorities 3 and 4, I am continuing my programme of engagement with colleagues and stakeholders to communicate our organisational focus as well as gather perspectives and triangulate information to contribute to Board assurance.
+Recommendation Members of the Trust Board are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implicati ons associated wi th this report.
+Resource implications There are no resource imp lications associate ed with this report.
+Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
+Strategic Objectives Safe, high quality care ⊠ Care at hor ne  Partners ⊠ Resources ⊠ Value collea agues ⊠